thecodepixi/every_enby/README.md

 This bot was heavily inspired by [everybisexual](https://twitter.com/everybisexual) and [every_lesbian](https://twitter.com/every_lesbian).

+## Project Status: On Hiatus
+`every_enby` is currently on hiatus.
+This project was originally deployed using free Heroku hosting, and I have yet to setup an alternative.

 ## Contribution

 I'm not currently looking for contributions to this project, but you're welcome to fork it and use it as inspiration for your own fun bot projects!